 There are four areas in the English curriculum that we teach the students.
 These are Reading, Writing, Viewing and Speaking and Listening.
 Spelling and Grammar form part of Writing.
 In spelling, it is important for the students to know word meanings so they can use the words correctly in context (both orally and written).
 Sound Waves is the Spelling Programme that Holy Spirit implements from PP-Y6.
 Children will be working at their own spelling levels.
 They will be given a pre-test each week and this will determine their words for the week.
 Children will complete activities around those words.
 Partner and weekly tests will be held every Friday.

 The Year Six class has a Literacy Block.
 Explicit Teaching and Whole Class Instruction will be carried out every Monday.
 Tuesday and Wednesday will be dedicated to Literacy Rotations.
 During this time, children will be involved in various activities such as guided reading, genre writing, interactive reading tasks, and comprehension activities and Reader’s Theatre.
-There is a rotation schedule so over the week every group will have the opportunity to work with myself.

 Students complete 2-3 sessions of silent reading a week where they are encouraged to read good quality literature.